Skip to main content

 The result is that the 3.8 is the more collectable and the more period-pure, while the 4.2 is the easier and more pleasant car to drive and live with.
 Both breathe through triple SU carburettors in home-market form.

-Rear of a white Jaguar E-Type 2+2 coupe showing the E-Type 4.2 bootlid badge
+Rear of a grey Jaguar E-Type fixed-head coupe showing the "E-TYPE JAGUAR 4.2" bootlid badge

 The 4.2 badge.
 The larger engine of 1964 added torque and, just as welcome, a much better all-synchromesh gearbox.